Fishing industry in Switzerland: 20th century: Environmental challenges

 Water pollution grew into a large enough problem to adversely affect the Swiss fishing industry by the middle of the 20th century.
 Annual fish catches began declining from record levels, forcing some longtime fishermen to leave the industry.
-Phosphates, from detergent and other sources, draining into the lakes and slowly causing eutrophication were identified as the primary cause, and beginning in the 1970s environmental regulations were promulgated and enforced.
+Phosphates, from detergent, fertilizer, and other sources, draining into the lakes and slowly causing eutrophication were identified as the primary cause, and beginning in the 1970s environmental regulations were promulgated and enforced.
 The third revision of the FFL, in 1973, emphasized sustainability of yields and the protection of particularly valuable species.

 In 1980, France and Switzerland returned to the negotiating table and reached a new agreement for jointly managing and protecting Lake Geneva.
 Starting in 1986, the two countries committed themselves to a series of five-year plans.
 This led to the establishment of the Commission internationale pour la protection des eaux du Léman (CIPEL), the current joint commission, and policies that allow fishermen from either country to fish anywhere on the lake.

 Beginning in 1985, phosphate levels in the lakes began declining.
 At first this had a beneficial effect on fishing.
 Throughout the decade professional fishermen collectively recorded some of their highest average catches, around 3000 t a year on lakes larger than 10 km2 in surface area.

 In 1991 the FFL was revised again.
 This update, the most recent as of 2021, added provisions for the biodiversity of the lakes and extended prioritized protections to all species native to them, not just those most economically valuable.
 In 1992 the average annual commercial catch peaked at 3400 t per lake.

 Later in the decade, the paucity of phosphates promoted reoligotrophication of the lakes.
 Algal blooms began declining, and lake waters became clearer and colder.
 Catches began to decline, even as 50 million stocked fish were released into the lakes in 1996, because the algae had served to nourish the phytoplankton which fed the smaller species eaten in turn by perch, whitefish and other species favored by Swiss diners.